rtmigo/dmk_py/README.md

 `dmk` stores files, passwords or other private data in an encrypted **vault file**.

-Each **encrypted entry** is independent.
-The **secret name** of entry decrypts only that entry.
+Each **entry** has a **secret name**, that decrypts the entry.
 It reveals nothing about other entries, even whether they exist.

 No master password.
 No table of contents.
-The number of entries cannot be determined.
+No way get all data without knowing all secret names.
+No way to determine the number entries or their or size.

 The vault file is mostly unidentifiable data.
 Secret name discovers the data of particular entry.
 The rest of the data remain dark matter.